Field Growth Playbook: Salesman Tracking for VPs

 - A territory issue needs routing, prioritization, and workload changes.

+“The fastest way to lose a field team is to hold everyone accountable to numbers you can’t verify.”
 A salesman tracking app closes that gap.
 It turns field execution into something you can inspect, not just discuss.
 Done right, it helps your strongest reps protect their time and gives your weaker reps nowhere to hide.

 What a Salesman Tracking App Actually Is